mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 ### Cooler

-A deep learning machine at peak performance will typically run pretty hot, with the GPU crunching gradients and the CPU processing data.
+A deep learning machine at peak performance will typically run pretty hot, with the GPU crunching gradients and the CPU processing data 🔥.
 Therefore you should make sure to pick reliable cooling solutions.
 You definitely want to use a separate cooler for your CPU (and optionally one for your GPU).

-Within the world of CPU cooling, you can either go with air cooling (where you are essentially just blowing fans on top of your CPU) or water cooling (where water is circulated in a loop between a heat source and a cooling radiator).
+Within the world of CPU cooling, you can either go with air cooling (where you are essentially just blowing air on top of your CPU via fans) or water cooling (where water is circulated in a loop between a heat source and a cooling radiator).
 Water coolers tend to be quieter and are more efficient for dissipating heat, whereas air coolers are easier to deal with and a bit larger.

 I chose to go with a water cooler, specifically the Fractal Design Celsius S24 model.

 ### Computer Case

-The computer case will be the home for your build, so make sure you make your components comfortable 🙂.
+The computer case will be the home for your build, so make sure your components are comfortable 🙂.
 Here it's important to ensure that your case supports your motherboard's form factor.
 In addition, you want to make sure that it has enough expansion slots so that you can fit as many GPUs as you want.

 For my build, I used the Lian Li PC-11 Full Tower Case which provides 8 expansion slots for up to 4 GPUs.

 ### Power Supply

-Finally you need a decent power supply to, well, power all of the components we have been talking about.
+Finally you need a decent power supply to, well you know, power all of the components we have been talking about.
 The two things to think about when picking a power supply is its max supported wattage and its efficiency rating.

 As a rough heuristic for how much wattage you need for your build, consider that a typical GPU will use \~250W, a CPU will use \~200W, and other peripherals may use \~200W.